wavefrontHQ/docs/pages/doc/alerts_dependencies.md

 When an alert is snoozed or not firing, the `~alert.summary.*` metrics are emitted with the value 0.
 If the alert is in a maintenance window, no metric is emitted.

+NOTE: It is recommended that you use last() with the ~alert metrics.
+Examples are in the use cases below.

 ### Example Metrics

 - `~alert.summary.1484772362710.WARN.sourcesFiring`